OML-Team/open-metric-learning/README.md

 <summary>Can I use OML without any knowledge in DataScience?</summary>
 <p>

 Yes.
-To run the experiment you only need to write a converter to our format (it means preparing the table with 5 predefined columns).
-Then you adjust the config file and run the experiment.
+To run the experiment with [Config API](https://github.com/OML-Team/open-metric-learning/blob/main/examples/) you only need to write a converter to our format (it means preparing the
+`.csv` table with 5 predefined columns).
 That's it!

-Probably we already have a suitable pre-trained model for your domain in our models' zoo.
-In this case, you don't even need to train.
+Probably we already have a suitable pre-trained model for your domain in our *Models Zoo*.
+In this case, you don't even need to train it.
 </p>
 </details>